MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 PARAMVALUE: Disabled | Agent

-When set to Agent, users affected by the policy will be allowed to monitor agents during call sessions.
-When set to Disabled (the default value) users affected by the policy will not be allowed to monitor agents during call sessions.
+When set to `Disabled` (the default value), users affected by the policy won't be allowed to monitor agents during call sessions.

+When set to `Agent`, users affected by the policy will be allowed to monitor agents during call sessions.

 ```yaml
 Type: Object